Imburse-Payments/imburse-payments.github.io/pages/tutorials/creating-a-collection-scheme.md

 Aswell as familiarity with the [Core Concepts](/pages/guides/core-concepts), you'll need the following:

 - A valid `Management Bearer Token` derived from a `Tenant API Key`
 - The `appId` of an App you have previously installed that you want to add to this Collection Scheme.
-If you don't have one, see the tutorial [Installing and Configuring an App](/pages/tutorials/installing-and-configuring-an-app)

 # Create the Collection Scheme
 Using your `Management Bearer Token` we can create a new Collection Scheme.